rowiz-le/KeepAwake-macos/README.md

 ### What it does

-KeepAwake prevents macOS from going to sleep so you can leave the lid closed while a game downloads, a video plays, or a long task runs.
+KeepAwake prevents macOS from going to sleep so you can leave the lid closed while a game downloads, "listen" to a video plays, or a long task runs.
 It combines three layers of protection:

 1. **`caffeinate`** subprocess with `-dimsu` flags — prevents display, idle, disk, and system sleep, and asserts user activity.
 2. **IOKit power assertions** — 5 different assertion types covering both idle and active sleep prevention.